KernelDeimos/Sit/README.md

 Most importantly, this program needs some network connectivity.
 The idea (if you haven't caught on) is to be similar to Git, but for time managment rather than software - it would be ideal if people could "push" their hours to one server.

 I am also considering building a web interface.
-The decision remains whether starting a webserver will be built-in feature or a separate program.
+The decision remains whether starting a webserver will be a built-in feature or a separate program.
 The web interface should enable people to use a "Sit repository" without installing Sit. (websockets?)

 What works so far?
 ------------------